-5.3.9 Step 9 - Prepare Study Report
+5.3.9 Step 10 - Prepare Study Report

-Licensee will prepare a study reports that will include both modeling procedures and habitat results.
+YCWA will prepare study reports that will include both modeling procedures and habitat results.
 Below is a list of primary outputs to be included in the report.
 This list is not an exclusive list.

-- Weighted Useable Area tables and graphs (tables will include indicators of peak and 80% of WUA and graphs will include normalized percent of WUA) - Habitat duration figures and tables - Habitat duration charting program - Cross section profiles showing water surface elevation at the four calibration flows and 40 percent and 250 percent of the low and high calibration flows, respectively.
-Additional flows will be added in consultation with Relicensing Participants - Stage/discharge regression graphs for each transect - Photos of each transect organized and labeled for easy use - Channel-cross section and water surface elevation for selected transects
+- Weighted Useable Area tables and graphs (tables will include indicators of peak and 80% of WUA and graphs will include normalized percent of WUA) - Habitat exceedance figures and tables - Cross section profiles showing water surface elevation at the four calibration flows and 40 percent and 250 percent of the low and high calibration flows, respectively.
+Additional flows will be added in consultation with Relicensing Participants - Stage/discharge regression graphs for each transect - Photos of each transect organized and labeled for easy use, including flow shown in the picture